Joe Paopao: Return to BC

 On February 6, 2014, the BC Lions announced Paopao would be re-joining the organization as its receivers coach.

 Simon Fraser University

 On March 27, 2015 Joe Paopao was named offensive coordinator of the Simon Fraser University Clan football team in the NCAA's Division II Great Northwest Athletic Conference.

 Return to Ottawa

 On April 15, 2019 Paopao was hired by the Ottawa Redblacks as a running backs coach.
 Midway through the 2019 season, with the offense sputtering and the team having lost six of their last seven matches, head coach Rick Campbell turned over the role of offensive play-calling to Paopao: His responsibilities with the team also changed from running backs coach to quarterbacks coach.
 Following a head coaching change, Paopao was not retained by the Redblacks for the 2020 season.

 Personal life

 Paopao is a longtime resident of Oceanside, California.
 He was added to the BC Lions Wall of Fame in 2007.
+He is the uncle of current Washington Huskies special teams coordinator and tight ends coach, Jordan Paopao.